 First, let’s break down the ballistic data of both cartridges.
-Keep in mind, these averages are based on each round being fired from a 16” barrel.
-Because 9mm is usually fired from pistol barrels, most data available on the round’s energy and velocity will not be applicable.
-We did the calculations ourselves, based on the AR-15 platform:
+Keep in mind, these averages are based on each round being fired from an AR-15 with a 16" barrel.
+Because 9mm is usually fired from pistol barrels measuring 4" to 7", most other data available on this round’s energy and velocity will not be applicable.
+More on that later.
+The measurements provided below are taken at the muzzle from each cartridge being fired.

 - Weight (average): Supersonic, 125 grains; Subsonic, 220 grains